anchore/enterprise-client-go/pkg/engine/docs/AnchoreImage.md

 HasRecordVersion returns a boolean if a field has been set.

+### GetAnalysisStatusDetail

+`func (o *AnchoreImage) GetAnalysisStatusDetail() []AnalysisStatusDetail`

+GetAnalysisStatusDetail returns the AnalysisStatusDetail field if non-nil, zero value otherwise.

+### GetAnalysisStatusDetailOk

+`func (o *AnchoreImage) GetAnalysisStatusDetailOk() (*[]AnalysisStatusDetail, bool)`

+GetAnalysisStatusDetailOk returns a tuple with the AnalysisStatusDetail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAnalysisStatusDetail

+`func (o *AnchoreImage) SetAnalysisStatusDetail(v []AnalysisStatusDetail)`

+SetAnalysisStatusDetail sets AnalysisStatusDetail field to given value.

+### HasAnalysisStatusDetail

+`func (o *AnchoreImage) HasAnalysisStatusDetail() bool`

+HasAnalysisStatusDetail returns a boolean if a field has been set.

+### SetAnalysisStatusDetailNil

+`func (o *AnchoreImage) SetAnalysisStatusDetailNil(b bool)`

+ SetAnalysisStatusDetailNil sets the value for AnalysisStatusDetail to be an explicit nil

+### UnsetAnalysisStatusDetail
+`func (o *AnchoreImage) UnsetAnalysisStatusDetail()`

+UnsetAnalysisStatusDetail ensures that no value is present for AnalysisStatusDetail, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)